Best Soil Mix for Raised Garden Beds

 • 10% aeration material

+The exact material you choose depends on your climate, soil conditions, and gardening goals.
 This balance helps vegetables, herbs, flowers, and fruiting plants thrive without compacting or draining too quickly.

 Why Plain Garden Soil Is Not Enough

-Adding compost improves fertility, moisture retention, and beneficial microbial life while aeration materials help prevent heavy, dense soil that can stunt plant growth.
+Raised beds perform best when soil remains loose, rich, and biologically active.
+Adding compost improves fertility, moisture retention, and beneficial microbial life, while aeration materials help prevent heavy, dense soil that can stunt plant growth.

 Compost Is the Secret Ingredient